joshprk/dedup-pg/README.md

 # dedup-pg

 A library with functions useful for implementing a MinHash-based deduplication indexing layer in Postgres, or any relational database.

 ## Use cases

 In cases where you have to search for specific items in a dataset derived from noisy data, it is likely that there are duplicates which hurt retrieval quality.
 We can estimate the similarity between such items by hashing their components in a way to approximate their Jaccard similarity.
 This can be useful for deduplication before item ingestion into an online production database.

 However, if your system has special constraints, particularly multi-tenancy where you cannot simply delete items for every user (because some users might not have access to certain duplicates), it becomes more infeasible to compute Jaccard similarity pair-wise per query.
-This library helps solve this by using locality-sensitive hashing to bucket items that are likely to be above a specified Jaccard similarity.
+This library helps solve this by using locality-sensitive hashing to bucket items that are likely to be above a specific Jaccard similarity.

 In short, it makes query-time deduplication possible and efficient for search systems with special needs such as multi-tenant retrieval-augmented generation (RAG).

 ## Usage